-- Find out about Federal Student Aid visit www.studentaid.ed.gov and discover what it is, who gets it, and how to apply.
+- Find out about Federal Student Aid, who gets it, and how to apply.

 - Complete your FAFSA: You and your family have the primary responsibility of paying for college.
-But when those funds aren't enough, you need to look at other resources.
-There are programs that can help to offset the cost of your education.
-The Free Application for Federal Student Aid, or FAFSA, is the first step in the financial aid process.
-Most Idaho institutions use FAFSA information to help determine financial aid awards.
+When those funds aren't enough, you should look to other resources.
+The Free Application for Federal Student Aid (FAFSA) is the first step in the federal financial aid process.
+Colleges and universities use information from the FAFSA to determine financial aid awards for students.

-- College Work-Study - this program provides funds that are earned through part-time employment to assist students to finance the cost of their post secondary education
+- Work-Study - This program provides funds that are earned through part-time employment to assist students in paying for expenses while enrolled in school.

 You can find help completing your FAFSA at colleges and universities, your high school counselor, or online.